8 steps to take before buying a Veterinary practice.

 Owner-financing may be risky.

 Once your offer is accepted, you’ll need to obtain any financing required to complete the purchase.
 If the selling veterinarian offers to self-finance the purchase, proceed with caution.
-A seller has less incentive to bring in a knowledgeable third-party to assess the practice valuation or asking price.
+A seller has less incentive to bring in a knowledgeable third-party to assess the veterinary practice valuation or asking price.
 After all, the sale will likely finance the seller’s retirement, which could make him or her more invested in getting a certain result.

 Many vets find that their bank provides a more neutral route to financing.
 Your banker will ask for several documents to support your loan application: tax returns for the previous two years, a statement of your net worth and a copy of your veterinary license and resume, for starters.